fuguefoundation/ff-docs/source/appendix.rst

 To have a productive conversation, we must first agree on terminology.
 Below are a list of key terms employed within the context and scope of the Fugue Foundation, and how we understand them.

 .. index:: !
+Application Programming Interface
+.. _Application Programming Interface:
+**Application Programming Interface (API)** - An interface specific to an application allowing third parties to access certain data resources.
+It abstracts the underlying implementation (such as a dataset) and exposes objects or actions that a developer may need.

+.. index:: !
 Blockchain
 .. _Blockchain:
 **Blockchain** - A public, decentralized, permission-ledger distributed across a peer-to-peer network and validated by a consensus algorithm.
 The Fugue Foundation develops on the Ethereum blockchain.